Bulgaria Holidays – 45 Places to visit in Bulgaria

 Sunny Beach, Places to visit in Bulgaria by Meph666

 Albena boasts up to a hundred meters wide beach, shallow sea and pyramid hotels standing on the beach.
-Here you will also find carefully prepared foliage and a horse riding center, which is one of the best in Bulgaria.
+Here you will also find carefully prepared foliage and a horse riding centre, which is one of the best in Bulgaria.

 Furthermore, your Bulgaria holidays will become more interesting here with plenty of sailing and windsurfing schools.
-Albena is first class holiday resort and is therefore more expensive than other resorts in the country.
+Albena is first class holiday resort and is, therefore, more expensive than other resorts in the country.